spine-tools/SpineOpt.jl/README.md

 #### Installing spinedatabase_api

 If you have already installed `spinedatabase_api` to use it in [Spine Toolbox](https://github.com/Spine-project/Spine-toolbox), you can also use it in Spine Model.
 All you need to do is configure PyCall to use the same python Spine Toolbox is using.
-In the Julia REPL, run
+In the julia REPL, run

 ```julia
 using PyCall
 ENV["PYTHON"] = "... path of the python program you want ..."